 Keep it short

-Studies show that 5% of viewers will stop watching a video they are interested in after 1 minute and 60% will click away after 2 minutes.
+Studies show that 5 percent of viewers will stop watching a video they are interested in after 1 minute and 60 percent will click away after 2 minutes.
 There’s a reason TV commercials are usually just 30 seconds long.

 Obviously there are times when you need more time to tell your story, so another great rule-of-thumb is to front load your video with the most important information.
 People will most certainly click away within the first 30 seconds of your video, if by that time they still don’t have any idea what it’s about.
 Use all the time you need to explain the details, but engage your audience early to get them to stick around and hear those details.